VerifiedInc/Hooli-Demo-Web/README.md

-# README: Hooli Web Demo
+# README: Kredita Web Demo

 ## Overview

-> This project acts as a simple web application for a fictional customer, Hooli, which uses Unum ID to issue reusable [credentials](https://docs.unumid.co/terminology#credential) to its users.
-Additional information on how to issue credentials can be found [here](https://docs.unumid.co/api-overview#issue-credentials).
+> This project acts as a simple web application for a fictional customer, Kredita, which uses Unum ID for 1-click ID - accepting [credentials](https://docs.unumid.co/terminology#credential) issued by Hooli.
+Additional information on how to enable 1-click IDV can be found [here](http://localhost:3000/quick-start-guide).

-The Hooli Web Demo is implemented using the [Remix](https://remix.run/docs) full stack web framework.
+The Kredita Web Demo is implemented using the [Remix](https://remix.run/docs) full stack web framework.
 Additional information about the Unum ID demo ecosystem can be found in our [documentation](https://docs.unumid.co/hooli-demo-idv).

 ## Interacting with the Demo